xmidt-org/docs/content/docs/operating/getting_started/talaria.md

 ```bash
 curl -i -H "Authorization: Basic AUTHOKEN" HOSTNAME:PRIMARY_PORT/api/v2/devices
 ```
-Where HOSTNAME is your DNS record, docker container, or ip address.
+Where HOSTNAME is your DNS record, docker container, or ip address listening on the PRIMARY_PORT.
 Where AUTHOKEN is the `inbound.authKey"` in the yaml configuration file.

 The following is an example.
 Do not use this auth key in production.